 For the digital workplace and work environment, managers and employees need an upskilling of their skills, which we describe as digital fitness.
 Digitisation know-how is often referred to as the ability to use tools and technology, and it is much more than this.

-„Digital Fitness“ is a special combination of attitudes, behaviours, skills, knowledge, methods, and abilities to successfully shape the changes and requirements of the digital world.
-With digital fitness, managers, and employees are able to analyse unplanned and unpredictable events in an increasingly dynamic digital environment, find new decision alternatives and solutions, and implement new methods in practice.
-They know to apply tools to communicate, collaborate and solve problems.
+„Digital Fitness“ is a special combination of attitudes, behaviours, skills, knowledge, methods, and abilities to shape the changes and requirements of the digital world successfully.
+With digital fitness, managers and employees are able to analyze unplanned and unpredictable events in an increasingly dynamic digital environment, find new decision alternatives and solutions, and implement new methods in practice.
+They know how to apply tools to communicate, collaborate, and solve problems.
 They know the specific and compelling design criteria for successful digital collaboration and can adapt these for their own context and team.